timprepscius/mailiverse-v2/README.md

 was a lot of work as well.

 Things to work on next:
- * I'm still ot detecting when a pgp encrypted with embedded signature is signed.
+ * I'm still not detecting when a pgp encrypted with embedded signature is signed.
 I should.
 OpenPGP is telling me, I just need to record it.
  * The sorting of conversations doesn't update correctly.  (immediately after I reply to in a conversation)
  * Need to fix the Key adding, and revisit the key discovery once more, (I need to record the meta data for a key when I discover it,